AdaCore/gnatstudio/docs/users_guide/extending.rst

   :guilabel:`Show all menus` configuration.

-When you select an action, GPS will display its documentation in the bottom part of the ditor.
+When you select an action, GPS will display its documentation in the bottom part of the editor.
 This documentation also includes a pointer to the python file that defines the action (or whether it is built-in in GPS), as well as the list of menus that will execute this action when selected.